Network resilience: Failures in critical infrastructure (CI) systems

-Rich club property of complex network suggests the dense connections between nodes with high centralities (including degree or betweenness), which forms the core structure of the whole complex system.
-An analytical expression is provided to measure and analyze the rich-club phenomena in different networks, including CI~\cite{colizza2006detecting}.
+The rich-club property of a complex network suggests the presence of dense connections between nodes with high centralities (including degree or betweenness); these connections form the whole complex system's core structure.
+An analytical expression that can be used to measure and analyze the rich-club phenomena in various networks, including CIs, is provided in~\cite{colizza2006detecting}.
 At the autonomous system (AS) level of Internet topology, the core tiers between nodes show the rich-club property \cite{zhou2004rich}.
-For international trade and financial networks, high-income countries tend to form groups, which may spread the financial crisis rapidly among them \cite{schiavo2010international}.
-Rich club phenomenon examines the group tendency of prominent elements at the top of the network hierarchy to control the majority of a system's resources \cite{opsahl2008prominence}.
-Besides the network topology, weighted rich-club networks are a non-trivial generalization, where its metrics and corresponding integrated detection methods are critical \cite{alstott2014unifying}.
-The international financial system represents a weighted graph, where nodes are countries and links are debtor-creditor relations between countries \cite{chinazzi2013post}.
-Note that the core-periphery structure is stable against the 2008 financial crisis.
-While performing a critical role in the networks, rich-club nodes are also the targets of intentional attacks \cite{cohen2001breakdown}.
+International trade and financial networks in high-income countries tend to form groups that may allow financial crises to spread rapidly among them \cite{schiavo2010international}.
+The rich-club phenomenon examines the group tendency of prominent elements at the top of the network hierarchy to control most of a system's resources \cite{opsahl2008prominence}.
+In addition to their effects on network topology, weighted rich-club networks are a nontrivial generalization, and their metrics and corresponding integrated detection methods are critical \cite{alstott2014unifying}.
+The international financial system can be represented by a weighted graph in which the nodes are countries and the links are debtor-creditor relationships between countries \cite{chinazzi2013post}.
+While performing a critical role in networks, rich-club nodes can also be targets of intentional attacks \cite{cohen2001breakdown}.